 Answer:

-Largely this is to do with S. Korea’s coming ratification of the Hague Convention in 2025.
-Korea previously signed but did not ratify the Hague Convention.
-Ratification of the Hague convention apparently stipulates the centralization of adoption files under one central authority.
-The Korean Government Agency NCRC (National Center for the Rights of the Child) will thus begin to take over ALL Korean Adoption Agency files beginning on July 19th, 2025.
+This is due to S. Korea’s June 17th, 2025 ratification of the Hague Adoption Convention, which will enter into force on October 1st, 2025.
+Korea previously signed but did not ratify the Hague Adoption Convention until June 2025.
+Ratification of the Hague Adoption Convention stipulates the centralization of adoption files under one central authority.
+In S. Korea’s case, the designated central authority is the S. Korean Government Agency NCRC (National Center for the Rights of the Child), which will begin to take over ALL Korean Adoption Agency files beginning on July 19th, 2025.
+NCRC will transfer a total of around 260,000 Korean Adoption Agency files to NCRC’s temporary storage facility in Goyang, Gyeonggi-do (please see the next Question / Answer set below for more info).

 +